clynton/PaylocityQAChallenge/README.md

 # Paylocity Review

 # Questions
-* Ok to assume we are on the admin page or need to assume on login and get there? (says if need to write up login scenario)
+* Is it OK to assume we are on the admin (home) page or should we start on the login page and submit login credentials? (dictates whether we need a login scenario)

 # TODO
 * Write up 3 test cases (1 for each BDD test scenario) - formal test docs
-* Finish implementing the add user + validate calculation test case

-* BUGS
-- set these up in a bug report doc
+- setup a bug report template doc

-* The Scenarios should be written as "Scenario: 1 Desc" not "Scenario 1: Desc"
+# BUGS
-* Any username if specified gets you to the admin page if set directly in the url (only in the login-page form does it validate - when no value is given in the URL query string)
+1. Any username gets you to the admin page if set directly in the url (only in the login-page form does it validate - or when no value is given in the query string)
-* CLicking on the labels do not switch the focus to the corresponding input boxes (they have a 'for' attribute but the input fields do not have id attributes)
+2. Clicking on the labels do not switch the focus to the corresponding input boxes (they have a 'for' attribute but the input fields do not have id attributes)
-* The ID field value is always 1
+3. The ID column value in the table is always 1
-* The Dependents field accepts text strings (and inserts the record with NaN calculated values)
+4. The Dependents field accepts text strings (and inserts the record with NaN calculated values)
-* The 'X' button doesn't delete the elements
+5. The 'X' button does not delete the elements
-* The same employee entry is allowed - full name and dependents being exact matches - both for add and edit
+6. The same employee entry is allowed - full name and dependents being exact matches - both for 'add' and 'edit'
-* large numbers are accepted for dependent value (ex: 4000)
+7. Large numbers are accepted for dependent value (ex: 4000)
-* negative numbers are accepted for dependent values (ex: -20)
+8. Negative numbers are accepted for dependent values (ex: -20)

-* (ok) The keywords being written in upper case is right for the user story, but needs to be sentence case in the feature file
+* (FAD) The keywords being written in upper case is right for the user story, but needs to be sentence case in the feature file.
+Also, set a scenario # as a best practice to prevent collissions.
 - https://cucumber.io/blog/bdd/getting-started-with-bdd-part-1/